-- A. The finish line is between the mark (pin end) and the mast of the committee boat if no orange flag is used.
+A. The finish line is between the mark (pin end) and the mast of the Committee Boat if no orange flag is used.
 Race committees are encouraged to fly the orange flag to specifically denote the boat end of the line.
 Night races should finish at a lighted mark.
-Weekly series races normally finish at HHSA A with the committee boat positioned so that racers will keep this mark to PORT.
+Weekly series races normally finish at HHSA A with the Committee Boat positioned so that racers will keep this mark to port.
 It is recommended that the finish line be significantly shorter than the starting line.
-This will allow the Race Committee a better view of finishing boats, especially in low light conditions. - B. At the finish, a Race Committee member shall sight from behind the finish point of the boat towards the finishing mark.
-When a boat crosses, call her name or sail number and sound horn (cannon for first to finish in each class) when the most forward part of the boat, or its equipment or crew in normal position, crosses the finish line in the direction of the last leg of the course.
-Record the time of day each boat crosses the line, not elapsed times.
-A computer program will compute the elapsed time for each boat.
+This will allow the Race Committee a better view of finishing boats, especially in low light conditions.

-C Finish Line Orientation
+B. Finish Line Orientation

-1. Position the committee boat to set up a proper finish line.
+1. Position the Committee Boat to set up a proper finish line.